top of page

 1. Immerse Yourself in Swiss Culture

-Living in Switzerland gives you a unique advantage – immerse yourself in the culture!
-Watch Swiss news programs, read local newspapers, or listen to Swiss podcasts to familiarize yourself with current events and social topics.
-Understanding Swiss traditions and customs will not only help you pass the exam but also feel more at home in your new country.
+Living in Switzerland gives you a real advantage — use it!
+Watch Swiss news, read local newspapers, or listen to Swiss podcasts to stay familiar with current events and social topics.
+Understanding Swiss traditions and customs will help you feel more confident on exam day.

 2. Practice with a Language Partner

-One of the best ways to improve your spoken language skills is by practicing with a native speaker.
+Practicing with a native speaker is one of the most effective ways to improve your spoken skills.
 Find a language exchange partner in your area, or use apps like Tandem or HelloTalk to connect with people willing to practice with you.

 3. Enroll in a Language Course